FHPythonUtils/ImageEdit/documentation/reference/imageedit/imagegrab.md

 ):
 ```

-Take a screenshot of a webpage...
+Take a screenshot of a webpage

 #### Arguments